EBII/hr/hr_dpo_desk/README.rst

 Usage
 =====

-with right
+with right:

-DPO user get new root menu
+* DPO user get new root menu
-list and create actions to do
+* list and create actions to do
+* list, create and close requests actions
-list and requests actions to close list and treatment actions to close manage and register rules documents
+* list, create and close treatment actions
+* manage and register rules documents

 Known issues / Roadmap